-Students will share with a partner a favorite book, genre, or author they enjoy reading in a partner share, while safely socially distancing.
+While safely distancing, students will share with a partner a favorite book, genre, or author they enjoy reading.

 In breakout rooms, students will share with a partner a favorite book, genre, or author they enjoy reading.
 If your format doesn't have breakout rooms, have students do an around-the-screen share.